swansondesigns/ts-proposal-wp/docs/sections/7-discussion/hosting.md

 # Hosting

-## Infrastructure Requirements

-Tri-State requires professional hosting infrastructure that provides reliability, security, and support appropriate for a corporate website.

-### Development and Testing Environments

-Beyond the live website, Tri-State needs separate environments for testing changes before they go live.
-This prevents mistakes on the production site and allows for proper review and approval processes.

-_Note: These environments are used for reviewing code changes, new features, and software updates - not for content review or approval workflows._

-### Backup and Recovery

-The hosting solution must include comprehensive backup systems with:

--   Automated daily backups for continuous protection
--   Ability to create custom backups by either the developer or Tri-State staff
--   Restore capabilities available to both the developer and Tri-State staff
--   Complete site management tools and administrative access
--   Quick recovery processes that minimize downtime

-### Security

-Tri-State requires enterprise-level security including protection against attacks, regular security updates, SSL certificates for secure connections, and monitoring for potential threats.

-### Performance and Reliability

-The website must load quickly for visitors across the country, handle traffic spikes during important announcements, and maintain high availability with minimal downtime.

-### Professional Support

-Both the development team and Tri-State staff need access to knowledgeable support when issues arise.
-The hosting provider should offer WordPress expertise, not just general server support.
-Professional support should be easily accessible to both parties when assistance is needed.

----

-## Enterprise WordPress Hosting Solution
+## WP Engine Enterprise WordPress Hosting

-We recommend WP Engine as the hosting platform for Tri-State's website.
+For Tri-State's website, we'll be implementing WP Engine as the hosting platform.
 WP Engine is the leading managed WordPress hosting provider, trusted by over 150,000 companies worldwide for mission-critical websites.
+This solution addresses all of Tri-State's infrastructure needs while providing enterprise-level features that ensure reliable, secure, and high-performance operation.

 ### Multiple Development Environments

 WP Engine provides three separate environments for professional development workflow:

 - **Production Environment** - Your live website with full performance optimization
-- **Staging Environment** - An exact copy for testing changes before going live
+- **Staging Environment** - An exact copy for testing code changes, new features, and software updates before going live
-- **Development Environment** - Isolated space for building new features
+- **Development Environment** - Isolated space for building and testing new functionality

-One-click copying between environments ensures smooth deployment and testing workflows.
-Your team can preview changes in staging, get approval, and deploy to production with confidence.
+These environments allow safe testing of website updates, plugin installations, and code modifications without affecting the live site.

 ### Comprehensive Backup and Recovery